caylent-solutions/terraform-modules/README.md

 - Modules must be client- and application-agnostic unless explicitly a client wrapper.
 - All modules must be created using the latest skeleton and follow all OPA policies, structure, and testing requirements defined in this repo.
 - All modules must be semantically versioned and released via CI/CD.
-- Use official Terraform providers unless a fork is required for missing features/bugfixes (see CONTRIBUTING for provider forking strategy).
+- Use official Terraform providers unless a fork is required for missing features/bugfixes (see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for provider forking strategy).

 ### Terragrunt Usage
 Terragrunt may be used in downstream consumer repositories to orchestrate deployments of modules from this monorepo.
 However, all Terraform code and module logic must reside in this repo, and Terragrunt HCL should only be used for orchestration, not for defining resource logic.